withrvr/Pokemon/README.md

-# I am trying to make my own Pokemon-Pokedex and related to pokemon
+# Making my own Pokedex and Pokemon related stuff :

--   Because of the big fan of pokemon
+-   Because I am big fan of Pokemon
 -   and as a programmer thinking what to do
--   So started creating a project on pokemon Pokedex
+-   So started creating a project on Pokedex and Pokemon

-# URL's of Project
+# URL's of Project :

 -   Home page ( Not developed yet ):<br>
     `https://localhost8000/home/`